Baromir19/LANoireTools/README.md

 Known extensions of the original files (extensions that are not likely to have been compressed are marked with *):
 * `.avi` - video extension?*
 * `.ogv` - video extension (codec: Theora Movies).
 As far as I understand, it is packed in DGAD.
-* `.bik` - video extension.*
+* `.bik` - video extension.
-* `.mp3` - audio extension, compressed in FSB4.
+* `.mp3` - audio extension, compressed in FSB4, and also has a format without a header.
 * `.tga` - it's the texture format.
-Probably either reformatted to .dds without transparency support, or packed in 1 of the archives (ptM#/DGAD).
+Probably either reformatted to .dds without transparency support, or packed in the DGAD archive.
+* `.ico` - icons image were probably used in the development.
 * `.fnt` - font extension.
 The game uses this extension, not .dds.
 * `.sdk` - set driven keys extension.
 * `.anim` - animation extension.